levimykel/html-serializer-example-react/README.md

 This is an example Universal React website with content managed from [prismic.io](https://prismic.io) (an API-based CMS) which demonstrates a working HTML Serializer.

+## HTML Serializer

+The HTML Serializer can be found in the prismic configuration file at src/prismic-configuration.js.

+You will see that this example changes the html output in the following ways:
+ - Adding a class to all paragraph elements
+ - Adding a class to all hyperlink elements
+ - Preventing images from being surrounded by a paragraph element

 ## Getting started

 To get started, clone this repository or download the project files.